 Learning Takes A Lot of Commitment

-Life for a full-time RN student is easy because they have no major responsibilities to think about while in school.
+Life for a full-time RN student is easy because they have no major responsibilities to consider while in school.
 That’s why some students can complete their LPN to RN program within 18 months.
 Part-time students, on the flip side, tend to struggle with time constraints.

 A working student has to spend eight hours in the office five days a week.
-It takes a huge amount of energy to complete assignments and prepare for the next day’s lesson because most students arrive home tired from work.
+It takes a lot of energy to complete assignments and prepare for the next day’s lesson because most students arrive home tired from work.

 Students Have a Hard Time Coordinating Group Assignments

 Nursing tutors often give group assignments to enable students to learn teamwork since it’s a necessary skill in clinical practice.
-However, remote learning consists of lessons that are pre-recorded in audio or video files, unlike offline learning where students meet daily in class.
+However, remote learning consists of pre-recorded lessons in audio or video files, unlike offline learning, where students meet daily in class.

 The daily interaction of students makes it easier to allocate time for group assignments.
 It’s also easier for group members to help each other with individual assignments.
-Part-time students have to wait until each member gets home from work and this might lead to a conflict of schedules.
+Part-time students have to wait until each member gets home from work, and this might lead to a conflict in schedules.

 What Do RNs Learn In School?

 Learning psychology helps nurses in performing several tasks when providing healthcare to patients.
-This training enables nurses to consistently motivate patients who’ve just suffered traumatic changes and have to go through a lengthy recovery process.
-For instance, patients who’ve temporarily lost mobility and need the motivation to attend physiotherapy sessions.
+This training enables nurses to consistently motivate patients who’ve just suffered traumatic changes and go through a lengthy recovery process.
+For instance, patients who’ve temporarily lost mobility need the motivation to attend physiotherapy sessions.

 Maternity nursing focuses on identifying and providing solutions to any health problems experienced during pregnancy.
 RNs create prenatal plans to ensure patients eat healthily and attend important tests to create health records for both mother and infant.
 It’s also during prenatal care that RNs help patients understand birth through cesarean section and natural delivery.

 A pediatric nurse collaborates with maternity nurses when providing healthcare to infants in the hospital.
-This department also administers vaccinations and helps parents understand medication that’s prescribed to children.
-In terms of career paths, pediatric nurses can choose to work in schools or medical facilities.
+This department also administers vaccinations and helps parents understand the medication prescribed to children.
+Regarding career paths, pediatric nurses can choose to work in schools or medical facilities.

 LPN to RN training helps pediatric nurses to detect signs of mental or physical abuse.
 Social services rely on the nurse’s medical reports to make informed decisions concerning children’s welfare.
 Pediatric Nurses also serve as expert witnesses in court cases where medical evidence requires cross-examination from attorneys.

 Clinical research offers new insights that enable hospitals and pharmaceutical companies to provide improved medical products and services to patients.
-Nurses play a crucial role in clinical research by providing first-hand information based on daily interaction with patients.
+Nurses play a crucial role in clinical research by providing first-hand information based on patient interactions.

-Research statistics involves the use of mathematical models to analyze information or make predictions.
+Research statistics involves using mathematical models to analyze information or make predictions.
 LPN to RN training helps nurses to make discoveries by monitoring the change in data when trying new medication or techniques on patients.